Danish company Novo Nordisk is upgrading the insulin production plant at its facility in Chartres, France.

-The company is one of the largest producers of insulin products in the world; the company is responsible for over one third of all insulin production.
+The company is one of the largest producers of insulin products in the world and is responsible for more than one-third of all insulin production.

-The plant will be designed to increase the production capacity of insulin doses and also to increase the volume of production of the Novo Nordisk Flexpen, an injection-less pen dosage system that makes the management of diabetic medication much easier.
+The new plant expansion will require an investment of €218m.
+The plant will be designed to increase the production capacity of insulin doses and the volume of production of the Novo Nordisk Flexpen, an injection-less pen dosage system that is claimed to make the management of diabetic medication easier.

-The expansion will potentially be able to serve the whole European market and parts of Middle East and Africa.
+The expansion will potentially be able to serve the whole European market and parts of the Middle East and Africa.

-Insulin cartridge production plant
+Insulin cartridge production plant upgrade

-The upgrade includes an additional filling line and two new assembly and packaging lines.
-This will double the production of insulin cartridge doses from 92 million per year at present to over 180 million units at full production.
+The insulin production plant upgrade involves the addition of a filling line and two new assembly and packaging lines.
+This will double the production of insulin cartridge doses from 92 million per year at present to more than 180 million units at full production.

 The first phase was completely managed by Technip and included the revamp and expansion of the existing insulin filling line, a new assembly and packaging workshop for insulin injection pens and a new state-of-the-art central heating and climate control system.

 The second phase of the expansion is being managed by Technip and Novo Nordisk Engineering in a joint effort and will include the installation and validation of a new filling line for Penfill and two new assembly and packaging lines.
 The filling line, scheduled to be commissioned in 2011, will expand the plant’s capacity significantly.

 Further insulin production plant products

 Novo Nordisk is also developing an inhalable form of insulin in conjunction with Aradigm.
-The new drug form, NN-1998, will use Aradigm’s AERx delivery technology and is currently in pivotal phase III clinical trials.
+The new drug form, NN-1998, will use Aradigm’s AERx delivery technology and is currently in pivotal Phase III clinical trials.
 This inhalable form of insulin will be an even greater step towards diabetic medication convenience and patient freedom.